nhoizey/nicolas-hoizey.com/src/links/2023/06/22/cropping-images-with-css-while-keeping-a-focal-point-in-the-center/index.md

 And I love that Johannes put this warning in the beginning:

 > While client-side cropping can be an effective way to adapt images further for display on different screens and devices, it can also be a wasteful technique.
 The downside of cropping on the client is that we discard pixels that we’ve spent resources on transferring and decoding.
-As a result we end up with larger file sizes, slower load times, and a less optimal user experience overall.
+As a result we end up with <mark>larger file sizes, slower load times, and a less optimal user experience overall</mark>.
 As such, it’s important to use client-side cropping sparingly and consider alternative responsive image techniques.